Avanish313/Java-SpringBoot-REST-Swagger-H2DB/README.md

 ```
 mvn clean install
 ```
-The WAR file will be located in `item/target`
+The WAR file will be located in `target` folder

 ### Application properties
 * Application.properties - contains property for minimum price and properties to connect to h2 dn and h2 console.